Stadium to be at 40-percent capacity for remaining home games

-MOULTRIE – Colquitt County High Principal Jamie Dixon announced on Wednesday that the number of spectators allowed at Tom White Field at Mack Tharpe Stadium for the remaining home football games this season will be limited.
+MOULTRIE – Colquitt County High Principal Jamie Dixon has announced that the number of spectators allowed at Tom White Field at Mack Tharpe Stadium for the remaining home football games this season will be limited.

 The stadium capacity for those remaining home games, beginning with the Oct.
 30 game against Camden County, will be 40 percent.